 RESEARCH AND SCHOLARSHIP

-Chemistry faculty maintain active research programs, involving undergraduate and graduate researchers in both laboratory and computational aspects of chemical research.
+Faculty in the Department of Chemistry and Biochemistry maintain active research programs, involving undergraduate and graduate researchers in both laboratory and computational aspects of chemical research.

 Working alongside active faculty, graduate and undergraduate students gain valuable research experience that extends far beyond typical classroom learning—presenting their research regularly at local, national and international conferences.